Italy

 I took the COTRAL bus to Tivoli from the Ponte Mammolo station in Rome.
 It is necessary to buy the ticket from a ticket machine before boarding, but this is the most confusing system I have encountered on my European journey.
 The machine, rather than simply asking for the destination, asks questions about zones and distances, which left me very confused.
 So I bought a ticket at random and hopped on the bus as it was leaving the station.
 Luckily, it worked!
 It is possible to get off the bus very close to Villa Adriana, before reaching Tivoli itself.

 Villa Adriana is a Roman archaeological site of remarkable magnitude.
 A small museum at the reception desk gives an idea of its gigantic size with a model of the site at its peak.
-The first striking building on the visit is the …
+The first striking building on the visit is the wall surrounding …

 Keep reading 0 comments